How to Resolve Missing Optional Dependencies in Appium on macOS

 export OPENCV4NODEJS_DISABLE_AUTOBUILD=1

-Setting up bundletool.jar
+Setting Up bundletool.jar

-3. Make the bundletool.jar file executable by running the following command in your terminal:
+3. Make the bundletool.jar executable by running:

-4. chmod +x bundletool.jar
+chmod +x bundletool.jar

-6. PATH="$PATH:$ANDROID_HOME/bundle-tool"
+PATH="$PATH:$ANDROID_HOME/bundle-tool"

 Like this article? there’s more where that came from!